Media-Smart/cheetahinfer/README.md

 - OpenCV
   - tested on version 4.3.0
 - CUDA
-  - tested on version 10.1
+  - tested on version 10.2
 - TensorRT
-  - tested on version 6.0.1.5
+  - tested on version 7.1.3.4
 - cuDNN
   - optional
-  - tested on version 7.6.5
+  - tested on version 8.0.0
 - GCC
   - tested on version 5.4.0

-After the installation of above dependencies, we need modify the `TENSORRT_INSTALL_DIR` and `OPENCV_INSTALL_DIR` in file `Makefile.config` and the environment variable `LD_LIBRARY_PATH` accordingly.
+After the installation of above dependencies, we need modify the `TENSORRT_INSTALL_DIR` and `OPENCV_INSTALL_DIR` in file `Makefile.config` and the environment variable `LD_LIBRARY_PATH` and `PATH` accordingly.

 ## Preparation for model and data
 - Prepare the ONNX file